 I also work on the wider human-computer interaction problem of programmability.
 I develop novice programming interfaces, lessons, standards, and libraries that make systems more programmable.

 Network Dissection is a technique for quantifying and automatically estimating the human interpretability (and interpretation) of units within any deep neural network for vision.
 Building upon a surprising 2014 finding by Bolei Zhou, network dissection defines a dictionary of 1197 human-labeled visual concepts, each represented as a segmentation problem, then it estimates interpretability by evaluating each hidden convolutional unit as a solution to those problems.
 I have used network dissection to reveal that representation space is not isotropic: learned representations have an unusually high agreement with human-labeled concepts that vanishes under a change in basis.
-We will be giving an oral presentation about the technique and the insights it provides at CVPR 2017.
+We gave an oral presentation about the technique and the insights it provides at CVPR 2017.
 D Bau, B Zhou, A Khosla, A Oliva, and A Torralba.
 Network Dissection: Quantifying the Intepretability of Deep Visual Representations.
 In Computer Vision and Pattern Recognition 2017.

 Blocks and Beyond is a workshop I helped organize to bring together researchers who are investigating blocked-based interfaces to simplify programming for novices and casual programmers.
 The workshop was oversubscribed, and the presented work was interesting both for its breadth and depth.
 Afterwards, we wrote a review paper to survey the history, foundations, and state-of-the-art in the field.
 The review appears in the June 2017 Communications of the ACM; also see the video overview.
 D Bau, J Gray, C Kelleher, J Sheldon, F Turbak.
 Learnable Programming: Blocks and Beyond.
 Communications of the ACM, pp. 72-80.
 June 2017.